sciencegenome/HPC-apptainer/README.md

 apptainer run phylogenomics.sif alignmentGO -h apptainer run clipkit -h
 ```
-- post genome assembly apptainer.
-- genome completeness, phylogenomic profiling search
-- protein-genome alignment for genome annotation inclduing the hint search.
+- post genome assembly apptainer. genome completeness, phylogenomic profiling search. protein-genome alignment for genome annotation inclduing the hint search.

 ```
 apptainer build genomeannotate.sif genomeannotate.def
 ```

-- apptainer for the genome assembly coming from the pacbiohifi reads.
-- it includes two genome assembler and one is hifiasm and the other is verkko.
-- The benchmark for the assembly for these assemblers are located at my another repository [genomeasembly-pacbiohifi](https://github.com/codecreatede/genomeassembly-pacbiohifi)
+- apptainer for the genome assembly coming from the pacbiohifi reads. it includes two genome assembler and one is hifiasm and the other is verkko.
+The benchmark for the assembly for these assemblers are located at my another repository [genomeasembly-pacbiohifi](https://github.com/sciencegenome/genomeassembly-pacbiohifi)

 - to invoke the hifiasm apptainer
 ```